Working on cruise ships: 10 Aspects crew members dislike

 Tenuous job security

-Working on cruise ships comes with a level of job insecurity due to the stringent adherence to rules and regulations.
+Notably, working on cruise ships comes with a level of job insecurity due to the stringent adherence to rules and regulations.
 A minor slip-up, lateness, or other violations can result in immediate termination.
 This aspect adds an underlying pressure that can be anxiety-inducing for crew members.

 Relationships: Complex and fleeting